whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 I want to tell you the story of someone who forgot, because the story showed me how easy it is to forget, and it taught me how to keep a beautiful vision alive.

 I know someone who, in the early 1990s, thought about whether it was ok for the US to invade Iraq.
 She had never engaged in politics much, but as the United States invaded, she wondered, is the US really invading to bring democracy like the politicians say?
-Or is the real purpose to take oil?
+Or is the real purpose to take Iraq's oil?
 Is it ok to kill people to take oil?

 These were very deep questions!